 When using Live Reload however, you don't want the server to stop.
 Rather, it's much better to let the server fail and display an error message, which you can then use to fix the problem in an external editor.

 This allows for the quick run, fail, edit, run, fail edit, run cycle - known as the 'inner loop' that gives you high productivity.
 The idea is to fail fast, fix fast - and Live Reload picks up the change immediately to refresh the active page - by the time you look at the page it's probably already up and running with the update.

 Most code failures are typos or simple logic errors that are easy to discern from an error message and pointer in the code so this non-debug, Live Reload cycle is very fast for fixing basic errors.

 If you run into a thorny problem that you can't discern just from error messages and looking at code, you can turn the server back into Debug mode.
-You can then again fail on failure and continue to step through the code and use the debugger as you would n the past.
+You can then again have code stop on a failure and continue to step through the code using the debugger as you normally.